What's the difference between this article and 80k's article?

 Much better: Apply to the places that you most want to work at, and if you’re not accepted, then consider applying to places you have more chances of getting accepted to.
 You don’t need to apply to a field where 1000 companies are willing to hire you, you only need 1 company, give or take.

-How to build skills quickly #3: Do something you like
+How to build skills quickly #3: Do something that you like

 Q: Switching jobs: Will anyone accept me? / I worked here for so little time, would anyone want to hire me now?